 Crucially, to be able to achieve financial freedom or financial independence, you will have to invest.
 Saving in the bank isn’t going to produce the results you need, and short of winning the money or inheriting it, there isn’t another legal option available.

 My own experience of “wanting” to invest, came relatively early on when I was in my late teens.
 I had, like you are doing now, digested information on finance and investing, and was excited about the potential of small amounts of money being regularly invested over a long period of time, compounding into life-changing sums of money, enough to even replace a decent salary.
-This certainly appealed to me, as I liked the idea of my money making more money than I could earn, through doing a job.
+This certainly appealed to me, as I liked the idea of my money making more money than I could earn, through doing a job, and a great answer to why invest?

 My investment journey has not been perfect by any stretch of the imagination, and I must confess to spending far more than I saved during my twenties.
 There have been many calls on my savings as you would expect throughout the usual passage of life, with cars, holidays, houses, weddings and children, all denting the pot.